-A Recovery Community Organization (RCO) is a nonprofit organization founded and led by people with direct lived experience with substance use challenges and recovery.
-RCOs promote public education, peer-based and other recovery support services, and advocate for laws and policies for people in recovery.
+A Recovery Community Organization91 (RCO) is a nonprofit organization founded and led by people with direct lived experience with substance use challenges and recovery.
+RCOs promote public education, peer-based and other recovery support services, and advocate for fair and equitable laws and policies for people in recovery.
 RCOs also provide peer recovery support training for certification and serve as key employers of peer recovery support professionals.